wing5wong/artisan-whs-static/source/_about/houses.blade.md

-# Story of 'The Creation of The Whanganui River'
+## Story of 'The Creation of The Whanganui River'

 "The Creation of The Whanganui River" (Te Pakimaero o Te Awa o Whanganui), is the iwi story of the origin of the Whanganui River.
 This was gifted to Whanganui High School at our House Opening Day on Friday, 16 February 2018.
 Our house names derive from this story.
 [You can read the creation story here.](https://res.cloudinary.com/whanganuihigh/image/upload/v1566262378/Houses/Whanganui_Creation__Story_60cm.pdf)

-# House Points

 ## Weekly Summary & Sport Days